SGTech08/saathvik_2025/_posts/Foundation/2024-08-26-Questions.md

   Files from GitHub are transferred to my local machine using the `git clone` command, which copies the repository files to my local system.
 To navigate these files, I can either use Visual Studio Code (VSCode) by clicking through the file explorer or by using the `cd` command in the terminal.

-- **How are the files updated in GitHub?
+- **How are the files upddwated in GitHub?
 How do you navigate to those files?**

   Files are updated on GitHub by making changes locally, then committing and pushing those changes back to the repository.
 This is done using commands like `git commit` and `git push`.
 I can view these changes by visiting the GitHub repository and browsing through the files.